Unit 0: Environment Setup

 npm install

-npm run db:init
+npm run db:setup

 Expected Output: